ProHiryu/oddsportal-crawler/README.md

 # oddsportal-scraper
-scrapy the history odds of lol esports matches
+Get the history odds of lol esports matches